symfony/symfony-docs/frontend/asset_mapper.rst

 Mapping and Referencing Assets
 ------------------------------

-Asset mapper works by defining directories/paths of assets that you want to expose publicly.
+AssetMapper works by defining directories/paths of assets that you want to expose publicly.
 These assets are then versioned and easy to reference.
 Thanks to the ``asset_mapper.yaml`` file, your app starts with one mapped path: the ``assets/`` directory.